 Exposure: Full sun to partial sun – prefers a warm spot

-Sow indoors 6-8 weeks before last frost, or direct sow outdoors after last frost.
+Sow indoors 6-8 weeks before last frost, or direct sow outdoors any time after the risk of frost has passed.
 Transplant after last frost.

 Sprinkle seeds on the surface of the soil, and keep moist until germination in 10-20 days.